 Air-to-Air Heat Pipe Heat Exchanger (HP-AAHX) Selection Tool

-This program will assist the HVAC design engineer in the proper selection of an Air-to-Air Heat Pipe Heat Exchanger (HP-AAHX) and provide energy savings estimates.
-This tool is intended to provide the designer with the capability to perform a preliminary design selection and to evaluate and rate the HP-AAHX’s performance at various design conditions.
+This program will assist the HVAC design engineer in the proper selection of an Air-to-Air Heat Pipe Heat Exchanger (AAHX) and provide energy savings estimates.
+This tool is intended to provide the designer with the capability to perform a preliminary design selection and to evaluate and rate the AAHX’s performance at various design conditions.
 It is also intended as a tool to communicate engineering requirements to ACT for additional evaluation and optimization of the selection.
 The “Selection” is then the basis for preparing a quotation.
 If the selection tool does not provide the performance results necessary to meet your requirements, please contact ACT’s engineering experts to assist with your specific application.

 Initial Selection of Design Conditions and Choice of Variables: